 Q: Once finalists have been identified, how are winners determined?

-A: The scripts are forwarded to the Academy Nicholl Committee, which in 2012 consisted of 14 members: Gale Anne Hurd, chair, John Bailey, Naomi Foner, Ron Mardigian, Bill Mechanic, Dan Petrie Jr., Steven Poster, Tom Rickman, Eva Marie Saint, Peter Samuelson, Vicki Sanchez, Robert Shapiro, Buffy Shutt and Dana Stevens.
+A: The scripts are forwarded to the Academy Nicholl Committee, which in 2013 consisted of 14 members: Gale Anne Hurd, chair, John Bailey, Naomi Foner, Ron Mardigian, Dan Petrie Jr., Tom Rickman, Eric Roth, Eva Marie Saint, Peter Samuelson, Vicki Sanchez, Robert Shapiro, Buffy Shutt, Dana Stevens and Robin Swicord.
 After reading the scripts and the supporting letters, the committee members gather for an often spirited two-to-three-hour meeting to discuss the merits of each script, and then cast their votes to select the fellowship recipients.

 Q: Does the Academy hire readers to evaluate the scripts?